ibm-cloud-docs/hpc-ibm-spectrumlsf/activity-tracker-event.md

 # IBM Cloud Activity Tracker Event Routing
 {: #activity-tracker-overview}

-{{site.data.keyword.atracker_short}} is a platform service which manages the auditing events at the account-level by configuring targets and routes that define where auditing data is routed.
+{{site.data.keyword.atracker_short}} is a platform service, which manages the auditing events at the account-level by configuring targets and routes that define where auditing data is routed.

 The {{site.data.keyword.at_short}} instances are not supported as this feature has been deprecated and replaced by {{site.data.keyword.logs_full_notm}}.
 {: note}

-There are two target types supported as part of {{site.data.keyword.atracker_short}}:
+Two target types are supported as part of {{site.data.keyword.atracker_short}}:

 * Cloud Object Storage(COS) bucket
 * {{site.data.keyword.logs_full}}

-By default, `observability_atracker_target_type` is set to cloudlogs as a target type which creates the Cloud Logs instance and configures it for Activity Tracker Event Routing.
+By default, `observability_atracker_target_type` is set to cloudlogs as a target type, which creates the Cloud Logs instance and configures it for Activity Tracker Event Routing.
 Even if the `observability_logs_enable_for_management` or `observability_logs_enable_for_compute` variable is not set to true, a {{site.data.keyword.logs_full}} instance is still created for {{site.data.keyword.at_short}}.

-When `observability_logs_enable_for_management` or `observability_logs_enable_for_compute` is set to true, the same {{site.data.keyword.logs_full}} instance can be utilized as a target, enabling the filtering of management, compute, and {{site.data.keyword.at_short}} logs within a unified dashboard.
+When `observability_logs_enable_for_management` or `observability_logs_enable_for_compute` is set to true, the same {{site.data.keyword.logs_full}} instance can be used as a target, enabling the filtering of management, compute, and {{site.data.keyword.at_short}} logs within a unified dashboard.

-For COS bucket as a target, you can provide an existing COS instance as well.
-Under this instance, automation will create a COS bucket that will act as a target for {{site.data.keyword.atracker_short}}.
+For Cloud Object Storage bucket as a target, you can provide an existing COS instance as well.
+Under this instance, automation creates a COS bucket that acts as a target for {{site.data.keyword.atracker_short}}.

-If you will not provide any existing COS instance, then the solution will create the new one by default.
+If you do not provide any existing COS instance, then the solution creates the new one by default.

-There are two variables to configure the {{site.data.keyword.atracker_short}}:
+Two variables are required to configure the {{site.data.keyword.atracker_short}}:

 1. `observability_atracker_enable`